colbyn/colbyn/README.md

 From historical precedence,

 Haskell would not be what it is today without the hard and never before seen constraint of lazy evaluation.
 Just to emphasize the point, nowadays lazy evaluation is considered to be a design mistake, but it shaped all other aspects in such a way that made it was it is today and therefore it was a worthwhile design mistake.
+(Although nowadays I’d rather use PureScript if only tooling was better.)

 More generally,